leitbogioro/seafile-server-installer/README.md

+An open seafile clouddisk bash installer

+<h2>Introduce</h2>

+* This bash is based on <a href="https://github.com/haiwen/seafile-server-installer-cn" target="_blank">https://github.com/haiwen/seafile-server-installer-cn</a>, I have modified it as appropriate.

+* This bash can support Ubuntu/Debian, if you use CentOS 7, please move to <a href="https://github.com/haiwen/seafile-server-installer" target="_blank">https://github.com/haiwen/seafile-server-installer</a>.

 # Auto install Seafile Server CE* and PRO**

 These installers offer a quick and easy way to set up a production ready Seafile Server using MariaDB, Memcached and NGINX as a reverse proxy in under 5 minutes.